Benjamin Adekunle

-Benjamin Adesanya Maja Adekunle (26 June 1936 – 13 September 2014) was a Nigerian Army Brigadier and Civil War commander.
+Benjamin Adesanya Maja Adekunle (26 June 1936 – 13 September 2014) was a Nigerian military officer and prominent military figure during the Nigerian Civil War.

-Early years and background
+Early life and background

 Adekunle was born in Kaduna.
 His father was a native of Ogbomosho, while his mother was of the Bachama ethnicity.
-He underwent secondary education at the government college, Okene (now known as Abdul Aziz Atta Memorial College, Okene, in present-day Kogi State).
+He underwent secondary education at the Government College, Okene (now known as Abdul Aziz Atta Memorial College, Okene, in present-day Kogi State).
 He enlisted in the Nigerian Army in 1958 shortly after completing his school certificate examinations.
 He passed the army selection examinations and thereafter was despatched to the Royal Military Academy Sandhurst in the UK, the British Army's initial officer entry academy.
 He was commissioned 2nd Lieutenant on December 15, 1960.
 As a platoon commander, he served in Kasai Province of Congo with the 1st Battalion, Queen's Own Nigeria Regiment during his first ONUC UN peace keeping tour of duty.
 In 1962, Lt.
 Adekunle became Aide-de-Camp to the governor of the eastern region, Sir Akanu Ibiam.
-The following year, as a Captain, he was posted back to the Congo as Staff Captain (A) to the Nigerian Brigade HQ at Luluabourg - under Brigadier B. Babafemi Ogundipe.
+The following year, as a captain, he was posted back to the Congo as Staff Captain (A) to the Nigerian Brigade HQ at Luluabourg - under Brigadier Babafemi Ogundipe.
 In 1964, Major Adekunle attended the Defence Services Staff College at Wellington, in India.
 When he returned he was briefly appointed Adjutant General at the Army Headquarters in May 1965 to replace Lt.
 Col. Yakubu Gowon, who was proceeding on a course outside the country.
 However, he later handed over the position to Lt.
-Col. James Pam and was posted back to his old Battalion (1st Bn) in Enugu as a Company Commander.
+Col. James Pam and was posted back to his old Battalion (1st Battalion) in Enugu as a Company Commander.